Eurydia/project-structogram-builder-online-docs/docs/technical-documentation/interpreter/01-lexer.md

 };
 ```

-The `Lexer` type represents a lexer.

-Lexers are initialized with [lexerInit](#lexerinit-function) function.
-After a lexer is initialized, use [lexerGetAllTokens](#lexergetalltokens-function) to obtain a list of [token](#token-type).

-The `content` property stores content of a particular lexer.
-Though the property is not explicitly immutable, a lexer does not change manipulate it directly.

-The `contentLength` property stores the length of `content` during initialization of a lexer.
+The `Lexer` type defines the structure of a lexer object.

-I added this property so I do not have to keep using [length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length) property.
+A lexer is an object with three properties:

+- `content` represents a string which is being tokenize.
+- `contentLength` that represents the length of the `content` string.
+This is useful for when a lexer needs to check if it has reached the end of the `content` string.
-The `cursorPos` property stores the current position of the cursor.
+- `cursorPos` represents the current position of the cursor in the `content` string.
+This is used to keep track of where a lexer is in the `content` string during tokenization.

 ## `lexerInit` function